Ryan Scott (soccer, born 1995)

-Ryan Scott (born 18 December 1995), is an Australian professional footballer who plays as a goalkeeper for Western United.
+Ryan Scott (born 18 December 1995) is an Australian soccer player who plays as a goalkeeper for Preston Lions FC.

 Career

 Western United

 On 8 November 2019, Scott joined Western United on a three-month injury replacement contract, having previously worked as a brick-layer whilst playing for Bentleigh Greens.
 In June 2020, he signed a two-year contract extension.
 He made his debut for the club on March 7, 2020, when he was subbed on after first-choice keeper Filip Kurto failed a concussion test.

-He is the Backup keeper behind Jamie Young and after games he chants with the Western service crew.
+At the conclusion of the 2022-23 season, after 4 seasons at the club, Scott was released by Western United.

+Newcastle Jets

+On 8 June 2023, Ryan Scott signed with the Newcastle Jets.

+Preston Lions

+On 25 June 2025, Ryan Scott signed with the NPL Victoria club Preston Lions FC.